E1k3n/E1k3n.github.io/content/posts/first-post.md

 ---
-title: A Cybersecurity Graduate's Quest of Leveling Up
+title: A Cybersecurity Graduate's Quest for digital glory
 date: 2024-07-08T20:03:46+02:00
 draft: true
 toc: false
 images:
 tags:
   - untagged
+  - informational
 ---
 ## Introduction

 Is this thing on? _Taps mic_ Helloooo, fellow cyberhumans! 👋 Your friendly neighborhood cybersecurity newbie here, fresh out of university with a degree in Digital Infrastructure and Cybersecurity.
 I'm ditching the metal shears for Caido/Burp and ready to dive headfirst into the wild world of ethical hacking.
 Buckle up, this is my first blog post.